m4ttsch/omscs-notes-notes/computer-networks/internet-worms.md

 The second approach is to use **permutation scanning** whereby every compromised host has a shared permutation of an IP address list to scan for vulnerabilities.

-If the list is randomly permuted and a particular host starts scanning from its own IP address in the list and works down, different infected hosts will start scanning from different parts of the list, ensuring that compromised hosts don’t duplicate each other’s work.
+If the list is randomly permuted and a particular host starts scanning from its own IP address in the list and works down, different infected hosts will start scanning from different parts of the list, ensuring that compromised hosts don't duplicate each other's work.

-One worm that exploited these techniques to spread particularly quickly was the [Slammer](https://en.wikipedia.org/wiki/SQL_Slammer) worm, which spread in January of 2003, exploiting a buffer overflow in Microsoft’s SQL server.
+One worm that exploited these techniques to spread particularly quickly was the [Slammer](https://en.wikipedia.org/wiki/SQL_Slammer) worm, which spread in January of 2003, exploiting a buffer overflow in Microsoft's SQL server.

 In addition to using fast scanning techniques, the entire Slammer code fit into a single UDP packet.
 The UDP packet contained the worm binary followed by an overflow pointer back to itself.